 The following policies and regulations apply to residence hall living and are applicable to both residential students and their guests.
-The purpose of these policies is to ensure the safety and comfort of residents in the halls and to protect the property of the College.
-The College reserves the right to change policies and regulations.
-Such changes shall be effective when announced by an appropriate College official.
+The purpose of these policies is to ensure the safety and comfort of residents in the halls and to protect the property of the University.
+The University reserves the right to change policies and regulations.
+Such changes shall be effective when announced by an appropriate University official.

 A. Residency Requirements.
-Emory & Henry College requires that all students live in College-owned residence halls unless they are: residing with their parents, guardians, or spouses; 23 years of age or older; part-time students with eight or fewer semester hours; or those students who have special medical or personal considerations which must be accommodated (documentation is required).
+Emory & Henry University requires that all students live in University-owned residence halls unless they are: residing with their parents, guardians, or spouses; 23 years of age or older; part-time students with eight or fewer semester hours; or those students who have special medical or personal considerations which must be accommodated (documentation is required).
 A Residency Waiver Request form must be signed and approved in the Office of Housing & Residence Life for every student living off-campus.
-Residency Waiver Request forms are due February 1 of each year for consideration by the Residency Waiver Appeals Committee.
-Reviews and notification will be completed by February 28.
+Residency Waiver Request forms are due a week before the start of each housing application cycle each year for consideration by the Residency Waiver Appeals Committee.
+Reviews and notifications will be completed by the end of the application process.
 Any student who wants to appeal the residency waiver decision to the Residency Waiver Appeals Committee must do so in writing by April 1 of each year.
-Appeals are reviewed in April and notification will be sent by April 30.
+Appeals are reviewed in April, and notification will be sent by April 30.
 All decisions of the Residency Waiver Appeals Committee are final.
 The authorization to live off campus will be granted for that particular academic year only.
 If the Residency Waiver Request Form is not completed or denied, the student will be billed for room and board as a resident student.
-Part-time students, special students, and fifth-year seniors who wish to reside in College-owned residence halls may apply and be granted approval to live in College facilities if space is available.
+Part-time students, special students, and fifth-year seniors who wish to reside in University-owned residence halls may apply and be granted approval to live in University facilities if space is available.